Theo-Marshall/SHIFTR-Hardware/README.md

 In case of any questions feel free to contact me!

 ## Disclaimer
 Please always check the documentation of the hardware you bought as there are sometimes small changes in pin assignments, voltage and so on.
 I don't take any liability for damages or injuries.
-Build this project at you own risk.
+Build this project at your own risk.
 The linked products and pages are for reference only.
 I don't get any money from the manufacturers or the (re)sellers.